snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md

 - `snowplow_fractribution_channel_attribution`: The main output table that shows conversions, revenue, spend and ROAS per channel
 - `snowplow_fractribution_path_summary_with_channels`: The conversion and revenue attribution per channel (used to create the report table)
 - `snowplow_fractribution_report_table`: An intermediate table that shows, for each unique path, a summary of conversions, non conversions and revenue, as well as which channels were assigned a contribution

-In the [Quick Start](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-quickstart/index.md) section you will find a detailed step-by-step guide on how to operate the package as a whole.
 ​
 ### Intrasession Channels
 ​